ocaml-ppx/ppx_deriving_protobuf/README.md

 Compatibility
 -------------

-Protocol Buffers specification [suggests][merge] that if a message contains multiple instances of a `required` or `optional` nested message, those nested messages should be merged.
+Protocol Buffers specification [suggests][optional] that if a message contains multiple instances of a `required` or `optional` nested message, those nested messages should be merged.
 However, there is no concept of "merging messages" accessible to _ppx_protobuf_, and this feature can be considered harmful anyway: